-7 Creative Ways to Empower Teachers in 2024
+9 Creative Ways to Empower Teachers

 The Misfit Teacher contains affiliate links which means that if you make a purchase using one of these links, I may receive compensation at no extra cost to you.
 Read my disclaimer for more information.

-Wondering how to empower teachers in your school?
+Are you a principal wondering how to empower teachers in your school?
 You’re in the right place.

-We talk often about empowering students, but there are many benefits to making teacher empowerment a focus at your school as well.
-Studies show that teachers who are empowered contribute to improved student success rates.
+We often talk about the importance of empowering students, but there are many benefits to making teacher empowerment a focus at your school as well.

 Whether you work in a public or private school – here are some ways to empower your educator as a school administrator.

-7 Ways to Empower Teachers in Your School
+9 Ways to Empower Teachers in Your School

-2. Facilitate open communication
+1. Facilitate open communication

 Part of being an effective principal is facilitating effective communication with your educators.
-Teachers, especially those who are younger and inexperienced, may be hesitant to voice their thoughts and concerns, out of fear of appearing incompetent.

-Of course, the final say is yours as the school administrator – and they should realize that.
-But, as the front liners in the education, they may see things from an angle that you hadn’t considered, and have some valuable insight.
+But, as the front liners in education, teachers may see things from an angle that you hadn’t considered, and have some valuable insight to share – insight that would make your school stronger as a whole.

-Ensure that your teachers know that you value their professional opinion, and want them to be heard.
+Ensure that your teachers know that you value their professional opinion and want them to be heard.

 Struggling with communication or conflict with a teacher?
 Read my post on how to manage difficult teachers

-4. Provide opportunities for teacher leadership
+3. Provide opportunities for teacher leadership

-School committees can provide many benefits to the school.
 They encourage collaboration and reflection among colleagues and a sense of ownership over the school.

 Of course, don’t make it an expectation for your teachers to take on running a committee, as their plate may already be full.